Cuthbert Welby Pugin

-Cuthbert Welby Pugin (2 June 1840 – 25 March 1928) was an English architect and businessman.
+Cuthbert Welby Pugin (2 June 1840 – 25 March 1928) was an English architect, furniture builder and businessman working in the gothic revival style.

 Life and career

-He was the son of Augustus Pugin and his second wife, Louisa Burton, making him Pugin's fourth child and second son.
+He was the son of Augustus Pugin and his second wife, Louisa Burton (or Button), making him Pugin's fourth child and second son.
 He was the brother of Edward Welby Pugin and half-brother of Peter Paul Pugin, who were both architects.